compse-consulting/.github/profile/README.md

 **ComPSE Consulting**

-Expert advisory modeling, machine learning, and statistical data analysis for process engineering domain.
+Expert advisory for modeling, machine learning, and statistical data analysis in process systems engineering domain.

 **What we do**